sanskarkesari/Python-Based-Command-Terminal/README.md

-# 🖥️ TerminalX - Web Terminal with Real System Monitoring
+# 🖥️ TerminalX - Python-Based Command Terminal

 **TerminalX** is a modern **web-based terminal application** powered by **Next.js (frontend)** and **FastAPI (backend)**.
 It provides an interactive terminal experience along with **real-time system monitoring** (CPU, memory, disk, processes, and more).